 Jadranka Kosor (HDZ) became the Prime Minister and she led the eleventh Croatian Government until the end of 2011.
 Due to the economic crisis her Government introduced the crisis tax, increased VAT and adopted a Programme for Economic Recovery, but also launched the fight against corruption.
 The Government of Jadranka Kosor concluded an agreement with Slovenia on arbitration and thereby ensured the continuation and conclusion of negotiations with the EU.
 At the end of her term, the accession agreement was signed between Croatia and the EU.

-The coalition Government of Zoran Milanović (SDP, HNS, IDS and HSU) was the twelfth Croatian Government so far, and he is the tenth Croatian Prime Minister.
+The coalition Government of Zoran Milanović (SDP, HNS, IDS and HSU) was the twelfth Croatian Government so far, and he was the tenth Croatian Prime Minister.
 During the term of the current Government, Croatia became a full member of the EU.